benashford/rs-es/README.md

 ### Some, non-exhaustive, specific TODOs

-1. Documentation, both rustdoc and a suitable high-level write-up in this README
-2. Consistent use of builder pattern.
 3. The various optional options `with_search_scan` are implemented as requiring something that implements `ToString` rather than `Into<String>`, this is causing some issues.
 4. Check JSON models to use u64 where necessary, not just i64.
 5. Use `expect` instead of `unwrap` on `Option` "unwrappings" to get better error messages.